st-murray/localectl/README.md

 ### General

-* `localectl_locale` - Defaults to en_UK.UTF-8.
-Use this to set the desired language System locale designation for your system.
+* `localectl_locale` - Set this value to the desired language System locale designation for your system.
+At this time only the LANG or language designation is supported. (required)

-* `localectl_keymap` - Defaults to uk.
-Use this to set the the desired VC Keymap designation for your system.
+* `localectl_keymap` - Set this value to desired VC Keymap designation for your system. (required)

-* `localectl_x11_keymap` Defaults to uk.
-Use this to set the desired X11 Layout designation for your system.
+* `localectl_x11_keymap` Set this value to the desired X11 Layout designation for your system. (required)

 * `localectl_become` - Defaults to 'true'.
 Whether or not to use the `become` feature of Ansible to gain admin privileges.`